-In 2020, all regular, worldwide employees and managers acknowledged their understanding of the 2020 Code of Business Conduct confirming that they conduct themselves and Lexmark business in accordance with the Code's requirements.
+In 2021, all regular, worldwide employees and managers acknowledged their understanding of the 2021 Code of Business Conduct confirming that they conduct themselves and Lexmark business in accordance with the Code's requirements.
 Internal Audit, Human Resources and Legal review the Code of Business Conduct on an annual basis.
+The Code of Business Conduct is sent directly to all employees annually and is available on Lexmark's intranet and lexmark.com, along with other policies related to responsible business conduct.